playwolf719/react-study/README.md

-# react-study
-react-study with redux-form (surport ie-8)
+# react and redux study with redux-form

 ------------